codeforbtv/docs/local-cloud-proposal.md

 * Over time, old servers will be replaced with new servers
 * A Platform as a Service (PaaS) layer may be added, making it easier for developers to deploy applications written in common programming languages
 * Opportunities for software-defined networking (SDN) will be explored

+The estimated budget for the first year of phase 3 is $138,060.

 Phase 1 Requirements
 --------------------